 The Ministry of Water and Irrigation completed designs for four dams to be constructed in various parts of the Kingdom within the coming few years.
-The ministry currently is constructing a number of dams including the 3.7-million JD (around 5.21-million $US) al-Wahda Dam, which is 70% complete.
+The ministry currently is constructing a number of dams including the 3.7-million JD (5.2-million $US) al-Wahda Dam, which is 70% complete.
 80% of the costs of the project are being funded by the Arab Fund for Social and Economic Development, 10% by the Abu Dhabi Fund for Development, and 10% by the Jordanian government.
 The project is being implemented by the Consolidated Consultants in a joint venture with HARZA Engineering Company.
 (Source: al-Ghad, November 20, 2005)

 The National Resources Investment and Development Corporation (MAWARED), in partnership with several national companies, announced the completion of designs for Madinat al-Sharq in Zarqa.
-The project is divided amongst six construction phases, the first of which covers 250 hectares or 10% of the project's total 2,500-hectare area.
+The project is divided into six construction phases, the first of which covers 250 hectares or 10% of the project's total 2,500-hectare area.
 Previously known as the Zarqa New Garden City, Madinat al-Sharq is intended to provide housing for 500,000 inhabitants by the year 2025.
 The project replaces the military camps in Zarqa with a new residential city served by a network of commercial, cultural, entertainment, and various public facilities.
 The commercial facilities will include offices, restaurants, shops, open commercial plazas, and recreational areas.
 Local companies participating in the project along with MAWARED are al-Qabas Real Estate Development Company, Madaen al-Nour Real Estate Investment and Development Company, the Land Investment Company, and the Development and Investment Projects Fund.
 (Source: The Jordan Times, November 29, 2005)